andersroos/rankedftw/README.rst

 Gettting Data
 =============

-If you get this far and want a sample db from the world please contact me here or at rankedftw.com@gmail.com.
+If you get this far and want a sample db from the real world please contact me here or at rankedftw.com@gmail.com.